PerimeterX/ip-clipboard/README.md

 macOS Automator workflows/services to make your life easier when copying/pasting your IP address

 ### Installation
-Unzip the relevant zip file ("Copy IP to clipboard.zip" / "Paste IP.zip") from the repository and extract it into ~/Library/Services
+Unzip the relevant zip file ("Copy IP to clipboard.zip" / "Paste IP.zip") from the repository services folder and extract it into ~/Library/Services

 ### Usage recommendation
 1. Define a keyboard shortcut for the new service: